 Fake is equally the resort to the outer signs of art: the pigskins are framed in gilded frames to emphasise that we are dealing with real paintings.
 Even irrelevant similarities may serve the purpose.
 Although a three-dimensional object is not yet a sculpture, Sonna (2004) nevertheless sees in 'Cloaca' a 'laboratory turned sculpture'.
 And that goes in the first place for the disposition of Delvoye's works in a museum.
 Delvoye may well pretend that he is in the first place interested in the 'street value' of his works, outside the museum, his 'Cloaca' would just be regarded as a funny machine, even though it would lose only its status as an art work, not its value as funny design, whereas from Duchamp's urinal, only the urinal would remain.

-Fake is, finally, the emphasis with which Delvoye repeats again and again that he is out at creating 'images' - although he rather prefers the polyvalent term 'icons'.
+Fake is, finally, the emphasis with which Delvoye repeats again and again that he seeks to create 'images' - although he rather prefers the polyvalent term 'icons'.
 From Pierce onwards, the 'icon' is the Trojan horse with which the sign is smuggled into art - or phrased more properly: with which the image is turned into a sign and thus stops to be art.
 Logos like the Y in a circle of Mercedes are 'icons', but they are not images in the sense that the Mona Lisa is an image.
 The Mona Lisa is also an icon in another sense: in the sense that also Madonna is an icon.
 When Delvoye is talking about 'images' or 'icons', he only takes advantage of this ambivalence.
 'Cloaca' may well be a strong icon - in the sense of a non-verbal symbol that (functionally) resembles its referent, as well as in the sense of a generally recognised value - it is therefore not an image in the sense that the Mona Lisa is an image.

 Faking art serves in the first place as a fig leaf for boosting the turnover, something of which, unlike many other tycoons of the art business, Delvoye seems to be somewhat embarrassed.
 If required, one can refer to Lawrence Weiner (Stech, 2003) who uncoupled the concept from the execution - so that the artist can concentrate on the concept, and the 'assistants' on the execution.
 Delvoye likes to call himself an 'artist of the Yellow Pages.'
 (Stech, 2003).
 A nearly related pretext is that we would be dealing with 'mimesis' of capitalism.
 'It is not because I make art about commerce that I would be a commercial artist.
 A writer is not a murderer because he writes a book about murder.'
 (Daenen, 2003).
 Whereby Delvoye all too easily forgets that the writer imitates (a real or fantasised) murder in the artistic sense of the word, not in the real world - with the latter we would have the same problem as with Delvoye earning real money with real shit.
 Next to art, also the 'symbolic economy' (Bourdieu) may serve as a fig leaf.
 'The people who are buying shit understand the game all too well.
 It is not about the monetary value of such an item, but about the game where you can feel an insider.
 It is a game in a symbolic economy of cultural signs.'
 (Leenaaert, 2009).